dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

 Speed Control time-warps the strip, making it play faster or slower than it normally would.
 Playing faster means that some frames are skipped, and the strip will run out of frames before the end frame.
-When the strip runs out of frames to display, it will just keep repeating the last one action will appear to freeze.
+When the strip runs out of frames to display, it will just keep repeating the last one action that will appear to be frozen.
 To avoid this, position the next strip under the original at a point where you want the motion to continue.